Monday, 12 June 2023

 June 12 Tuscan city of Lucca

-Further on our journey we stopped at Lucca, ‘City of Art’.
+Further on in our drive to Florence we stopped at Lucca - ‘City of Art’.
 It, or rather the historic centre, is surrounded by a well-preserved Renaissance period wall.
 Our driver dropped us off at Piazza Napoleone and left us to wander.
 What an astonishing and beautiful old city!

 Piazza Napoleone

 On our driver’s recommendation we first aimed for Piazza dell'Anfiteatro.
-We eventually found it and it was scorching hot and packed with a lunchtime crowd.
+We eventually found it - and it was scorching hot and packed with a lunchtime crowd.
 This square is not square but is in fact oval following the elliptical shape of the former C2nd Roman amphitheatre of Lucca.
 The other notable place we decided to find was the Guinigi Tower, a 45m tall tower dating back to the 1300s.
 At the top of the tower is something quite amazing – a garden containing, of all things, oak trees.
-There are seven oak trees there: it is believed that they were first planted in the 14th or 15th century but that over time they have been replanted.
+There are seven oak trees there.
+It is believed that they were first planted in C14 or C15th but that over time they have been replanted.
 However, the ones atop the tower at the moment are still thought to be several hundred years old.
 The closest we could get only gave us a view of the top of the tower with its trees waving at us through the dense crush of buildings.
-Had we more time we would have got to its base.
+Had we more time we would have found our way to its base.

 We stumbled across this old church which was being used to exhibit some of Stefano Lotumolo's exquisite photography.
 He is a son of Lucca and has travelled all over the world photographing people with different traditions and customs.
 The works were captivating and confronting in their honesty.
 It was a wonderful find.

-This grand structure is San Michele in Foro is a Roman Catholic basilica church built over an ancient Roman forum.
+This grand structure is San Michele in Foro and is a Roman Catholic Basilica built over an ancient Roman forum.
 Until 1370 it was the seat of the Consiglio Maggiore (Major Council), the commune's most important assembly.
 It is dedicated to Archangel Michael.
-The decorative pieces are breathtaking and the columns are very beautiful and all different (you'll need to zoom in).
+The decorative pieces are breathtaking and the columns are very beautiful and all different (very difficult to see the detail).
 What follows is a selection of images of what we saw as we strolled.

 A wee police car

-The city is a sheer delight to simply wander through taking turning as you come across them.
-I think we could have spent a bit more time there, but we had a plane to catch that evening.
+The city is a sheer delight to simply wander through tossing a coin at each corner to decise which way to turn.
+We could have spent a lot more time there, but we had a plane to catch that evening.
 It had been an excellent and very enjoyable day.

 No comments: